Proteins - Part I: Basics and Martinize 2

 gmx mdrun -deffnm dynamic -v

-1. PROFIT!
+5. PROFIT!
 What sort of analysis can be done on this molecule?
-Start by having a look at the protein with VMD (use the script cg_bonds-v5.tcl to show the bonds defined in the T4 lysozyme topology) or pymol.
+Start by having a look at the protein with VMD (use the script cg_bonds-v5.tcl to show the bonds defined in the T4 lysozyme topology.
+More extensive instructions about viewing Martini simuations can be found in the package MartiniGlass) or pymol.
 It is often convenient to convert the trajectory so that translation and rotation of the protein is removed.
 (NOTE, however, that the water is also rotated and this may create some unwanted effects when viewing.
 It is up to you, really.
 One thing that does make sense is to make sure that beads that belong to the same molecule, e.g. the protein, are not split across periodic boundary conditions, see the section on elastic network below for explicit instructions how to do this with gromacs tools.)
 Be aware that the .gro file given to VMD must contain the same (number of) atoms as the .xtc file.
 Therefore, if you choose to write only the protein to the .xtc file, also prepare a .gro file with only the protein (minimization-vac.gro will do).

 gmx trjconv -f dynamic.xtc -s dynamic.tpr -fit rot+trans -o viz.xtc